ma99us/Azul/README.md

 #  HOW TO USE:
-1) Run "npm install" in the extracted folder
+1) Run "npm install" in the extracted folder.
-2) Run "npm start" to view the project
+2) Run "npm start" to view the project.
+3) Run "npm run-script build" to make production release.

 # React stuff:
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).